jrebagliatti/techcasestudies/_posts/2016-12-28-catraca-livre.md

 ### Development and release lifecycle ###

-The following diagram shows a simplified view of the overall code flow at Catraca Livre, beginning with the definition of tasks (new features, backlog items) to be addressed in the next sprint, and ending with the release into production:
+Figure 2 shows a simplified view of the overall code flow at Catraca Livre, beginning with the definition of tasks (new features, backlog items) to be addressed in the next sprint, and ending with the release into production.

 *Figure 2 – Catraca Livre development process (simplified)*